Alcoholism in Veterans: Risk Factors and Treatment

-The U.S. Department of Veterans Affairs (VA) offers a free online screening tool that assesses for an alcohol use disorder.
-While the screening tool cannot formally diagnose you with an alcohol use disorder, it can help you identify if you have a problem.
+The U.S. Department of Veterans Affairs (VA) offers a free online screening tool for alcohol use disorders.
+While the screening tool cannot formally diagnose you with an alcohol use disorder, it can help you identify whether you may have a problem.
 If you screen positive, you should see your doctor or another medical or mental health professional for an assessment.

 If you have an alcohol use disorder, quitting drinking cold turkey can be dangerous.
 You may need professional treatment to help you quit safely.